cbonoz/BuildSage/README.md

 The web server should now be running on port `3000` (with the backend python server on port `8080`).

+### Example Searches
+* I'm building a condo for a commercial application

 ### Useful Links
 * https://github.com/explosion/spacy-services/tree/master/displacy
 * https://github.com/explosion/spacy-services